AI-DrB/Math_Game/README.md

-# math_game
+# Inspiration

-A fast-paced terminal-based math quiz game written in Python!
-Test your skills with addition, subtraction, multiplication, and division — but be quick!
-You only have 10 seconds to answer each question.
+After years of teaching math, I noticed that many students — even older ones — struggled with basic arithmetic operations.
+This game was inspired by a desire to help learners practice fluently and build confidence in a fun, interactive way.

 ## Features

-**Timed questions** – You have 10 seconds to answer.
-**Score tracking** – Earn more points for faster answers.
+* Score tracking** – Earn more points for faster answers.

+* Timed questions – You have 10 seconds to answer each one.

+* Four operations – Choose from:

+Addition (+)

+Subtraction (-)

-**Four operations** – Choose between addition (+), subtraction (−), multiplication (×) that you can type on keyboard using Alt + 0215 (Windows) or Option + 8 (Mac), and division (÷) that you can type on keyboard using Alt + 0247.
+Multiplication (×) (type with Alt + 0215 on Windows or Option + 8 on Mac)

-**Two difficulty levels**:
+Division (÷) (type with Alt + 0247)

+* Two difficulty levels:

-  - Level 1: Simple integers
+Level 1: Simple positive integers

-  - Level 2: Includes negative numbers and more complex problems **Colorful feedback** – Uses `colorama` to highlight correct, incorrect, and timed-out responses.
+Level 2: Includes negative numbers and more complex expressions

+* Colorful feedback – Uses colorama to highlight:

+Correct answers (green)

+Slow answers (yellow)

+Incorrect or timed-out answers (red)

+* Score tracking – Earn more points for faster answers

 ### Requirements